rmorshea/artigraph/docs/building-blocks.md

 ## Links

-[NodeLink][artigraph.NodeLink] objects are the edges that connect nodes in a graph.
+[Link][artigraph.Link] objects are the edges that connect nodes in a graph.
 To create one you'll need at least two node.
-You can then pass their IDs to the
+You can then pass their IDs to the constructor:
-constructor:

 ```python
 import artigraph as ag